-Whenever it is found that for any reason other than incorrect calibration, an incorrect reading has been received (or used for billing purposes), an appropriate adjustment shall be made.
+Whenever it is found that an incorrect reading has been received (or used for billing purposes), an appropriate adjustment shall be made.
 The correct reading shall be ascertained and the bills will be recalculated as nearly as possible to reflect the correct usage.

-When a payment received on a consumer's account is returned unpaid by the financial institution, for any reason (not the fault of the Cooperative), the Cooperative will notify such consumer.
+When a payment received on a consumer's account is returned unpaid by the financial institution, the Cooperative will notify such consumer.
 A charge, as provided in Appendix E, will be added to the consumer's account to cover the additional cost involved in processing the returned payment.

 A. Service may be disconnected immediately and without notice for any of the following reasons: